apache/incubator-xtable/README.md

 # Running the bundled jar
 1. Get a pre-built bundled jar or create the jar with `mvn install -DskipTests`
-2. create a yaml file that follows the format below:
+2. Create a yaml file that follows the format below:
 ```yaml
 sourceFormat: HUDI
 targetFormats: